The Top 7 Alternatives to Yahoo Finance

 Benzinga also aggregates analyst ratings, upgrades and downgrades, earnings announcements, economic reports, and more.

-However, the free version of Benzinga is not as good as it used to be and most of the news are now behind a paywall.
-You can upgrade to Benzinga Pro (for $37/month) for a much better interface.
+However, the free version of Benzinga is not as good as it used to be, and most of the news is now behind a paywall.
+You'll need to upgrade to Benzinga Pro (for $37/month) for a more useful tool.

-If you're using Yahoo Finance's API and are looking for an alternative, you should check out FinancialModelingPrep.
+If you're using Yahoo Finance's API and are looking for an alternative, you should check out EODHD.

 What's an API?